FateDev/practiceCPP/README.md

-# C++ Practice Stuff
+# Experiments and Challenges
-A bunch of practice activities and small projects in C++.
+A bunch of practice activities and small projects.

-Fairly interesting ones:
+Some experiments which I thought were cool:
 - [Ray Tracer](./mini_projects/ray_tracer/)
 - [Quaternions](./mini_projects/quaternions%20and%20vectors/)
 - [C++ Server](./mini_projects/cpp_server/)